ComputermindCorp/yolo-planar-slam-drp/installguide.md

   - (1) Download RZ/V2H AI SDK Source Code
   - (2) Deploy the files of RZ/V2H AI SDK and vslam
   - (3) Install the tools for building
-  - (4) Extract Yocto recipe package
+  - (4) Extract Yocto recipe and ai-vslam package
   - (5) Initialize a build using the 'oe-init-build-env' script in Poky
   - (6) Add layer Graphics Library, drpai, opencva, etc.
   - (7) Change the size of the microSD card image in WIC format